How to Improve Organic CTR? (Proven Strategies for 2026)

 You can get massive online exposure by spending a reasonable amount on social media ads (around $30 to $50 a day).

-Did you know that over 60% of no-click searches are made from mobile internet usage?
+Did you know that over 60% of no-click searches are made on mobile?

 Yes, that’s true, here are some interesting stats revealed by SparkToro (run by the SEO expert, Rank Fishkin).